zio/zio/docs/ecosystem/officials/index.md

 ## Highlights Projects

-In this section, we introduce a list of top projects that are built on top of ZIO.
+Here is the list of some of the highlighted projects that can be used in everyday ZIO development:

 1. [ZIO HTTP](https://zio.dev/zio-http): A type-safe, composable, and feature-rich HTTP library built on top of ZIO.
 2. [ZIO Config](https://zio.dev/zio-config): A functional type-safe configuration library for ZIO applications.